 - 4 ounces cream cheese cubed

 - 1 teaspoons paprika

-- Kosher salt and freshly ground black pepper to taste
+- salt and freshly ground black pepper to taste

 - Preheat oven to 375 degrees.

 - Stir in flour, stirring constantly, for 1 minute.

 - Whisk in milk, stirring constantly until thoroughly combined.
 Bring mixture to a boil and continue to cook until thickened, about 2 minutes.

 - Stir in cream cheese, Velveeta, cheddar, and paprika.
 Heat, stirring frequently, until cheese is melted and mixture is smooth.

 - Remove the pan from heat.
 Pour in corn.
 Stir until corn is evenly coated with the cheese mixture.
 Season with salt and pepper.